 Why is it Important to Get a Mammogram every year?

 Breast cancer is a serious threat to women’s health, as one in eight women will eventually develop it.
 Of all cancers, breast cancer is the most common in women.

 Battling cancer is a long, hard road.
-Advances in medical technology have increased patients’ chances of survival, but one of the most important factors influencing recovery is the stage at which cancer is diagnosed.
+Advances in medical technology have increased patients’ chances of survival, but one of the most important factors influencing recovery is the stage at which cancer is detected and diagnosed.

 – 1 in 8 women will develop breast cancer in her lifetime